PeterDrake/drakepedia/data_structures/arrays.md

 ## Indexing
 Array elements are numbered *starting at 0*.
 Thus, `arr[0]` is the first element of `arr`, `arr[1]` is the second, and so on.

 You can use this to access or change any element of an array.
-If we take our array above and
+If we take our array above and set
 ```java
 arr[2] = 8;
 ```